Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 title: Field queries
 ---

-The fields listed and the corresponding query execution behavior are common to AFTS and the Lucene query languages.
+The fields listed and the corresponding query execution behavior are common to AFTS, Lucene, and CMIS query languages.

 ## Type and Aspect Queries